roshangautam/shazam/README.md

 ```bash
 $ msbuild /t:build /restore
 ```
 All build artifacts can be found inside the bin folder for each project.
 For e.g. Sample solution will contain both managed and unmanaged solution with all components injected (plugins, web resources and controls) and Package would contain a package deployer

-## More Coming Soon
+## Roadmap
+- [] Add Test Projects
+- [] Build and add CRM dotnet tool to perform common solution actions like import/export solutions, packages and configuration data
+- [] Add Wiki